FANNG1/gravitino/docs/lakehouse-iceberg-catalog.md

 #### Table metadata cache

-Gravitino provides a plugable cache system update or retrieve table metadata cache, Gravitino will check the table metadata location with the catalog backend to grant the correctness of the cache data.
+Gravitino features a pluggable cache system for updating or retrieving table metadata caches.
+It validates the location of table metadata against the catalog backend to ensure the correctness of cached data.

 | Configuration item                    | Description                                 | Default value | Required | Since Version |
 |---------------------------------------|---------------------------------------------|---------------|----------|---------------|